Why We Hide the Metrics (And Show You Two Things Instead)

 That's it.
 Relevance and timing.
 Everything else is a more complicated way of answering those two questions.

-In SitePerfector's keyword suggestions, the first filter is topical fit.
+In SitePerfector's content strategy, the first filter is topical fit.
 The system uses AI to understand what your site is about — not just matching words, but understanding the semantic relationship between your content and a potential keyword.

 The result isn't a score from 0 to 100.
 It's a straightforward answer: this keyword fits your site, or it doesn't.